ejscribner/couchbase-tutorials/tutorial/markdown/mobile/sync-gateway-setup/sync-gateway-setup.md

 		},

 ```
-1. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases">databases</a>  sets up the configuration for commuincation between Sync Gateway and Couchbase Server.
+1. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases">databases</a>  sets up the configuration for communication between Sync Gateway and Couchbase Server.
 2. projects is the configuration section for the projects bucket that Sync Gateway will be replicating.
 3.  <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases">import_docs</a> set to true allows Sync Gateway to import documents that exists on Couchbase Server.
 4. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases-this_db-bucket">bucket</a> is the name of the bucket that Sync Gateway will replicate with on Couchbase Server.
 5. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases-this_db-server">server</a> is the connection string to connect to the Couchbase Server.
 The name of the server is defined in the Docker Compose file and dockers internal DNS will handle name resolution to this hostname.
 6. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases-this_db-enable_shared_bucket_access">enable_shared_bucket_access</a> enables Mobile-Server Data Sync (a.ka. mobile convergence), which will generate the mobile-specific metadata for all the preexisting documents in the Couchbase Server bucket.
 You can learn more about this functionality in <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/sync-with-couchbase-server.html">Syncing Mobile and Server</a> documentation.
-7. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases-this_db-delta_sync">delta_sync</a> is an Enteprise Edition feature which requires a license.
+7. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases-this_db-delta_sync">delta_sync</a> is an Enterprise Edition feature which requires a license.
 Delta Sync allows Sync Gateway to replicate only the parts of the Couchbase Mobile document that have changed.
 8. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases-this_db-num_index_replicas">num_index_replicas</a> determines the number of index replicas used when creating the core Sync Gateway indexes.
 9. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases-this_db-replications-this_rep-username">username</a> Sync Gateway uses to connect to the Couchbase Server.
 This username was created in the automation shell script step.
 10. <a target="_blank" rel="noopener noreferrer" href="https://docs.couchbase.com/sync-gateway/current/configuration-properties-legacy.html#databases-this_db-password">password</a> is the password that Sync Gateway will use to communicate with Couchbase Server.